 Meaning: Calculate the risks before advancing towards a possibility.

-Example: You can’t just sell all of your shares when the market is low, look before you leap, Trump is coming tomorrow, it is possible the shares will grow.
+Example: You can’t just sell all of your shares when the market is low, look before you leap, Trump is coming tomorrow, and the shares may grow.

 33. On thin ice

-Example: Andy played hooky from work for a week saying he was sick, now his boss said that he is on very thin ice.
+Example: Andy played hooky from work for a week saying he was sick, and now his boss said that he is on thin ice.

 34. Play devil’s advocate